H20Zhang/H20Zhang.github.io/_pages/about.md

 We are actively seeking talented individuals for full-time positions and internships who share our passion for systems research and development.
 If you are interested, please reach out with your details or resume!

 ### News
 - 05/2024 One paper accepted by VLDB'24 Research Track.
-Congrats to Guanghua Li and My colloborators!
+Congrats to Guanghua Li and my colloborators!
 - 10/2023 Two paper accepted by ICDE'24 Research Track.
 - 05/2023 One paper accepted by The VLDB Journal.
 - 10/2022 Join Huawei Cloud Database Innovation Lab!